miklevin/MikeLev.in/_posts/2022-06-20-qnap-container-station-lxc-end-of-support-notification-move-to-lxd.md

 ---
 date: 2022-06-20
 title: Qnap Container Station Lxc End Of Support Notification, Move To Lxd
-permalink: /blog/qnap-container-station-lxc-end-of-support-notification-move-to-lxd/
 headline: "Making the Transition to LXD: My Research Journey with QNAP Container Station"
 description: As a QNAP NAS user, I recently received a notification that LXC files are no longer supported and I must transition to LXD.
 This left me with the need to do some research, which I have documented in this blog post.
 Read on to learn more about my journey and the results of my research.
 keywords: QNAP, NAS, Container Station, LXC, End of Support, LXD, Kubernetes, Research, Journey, Results
-categories: lxd, journey
+categories: journey, lxd
+permalink: /blog/qnap-container-station-lxc-end-of-support-notification-move-to-lxd/
 layout: post
 ---

 Going into QNAP Container Station, a sort of Kubernetes, Jr. built into the QNAP NAS (Network Application Server) suite, I got this message: